2002 Iowa State Cyclones football team: Roster

+Awards and honors

-On November 30, 2002 eight Iowa State players were named to the all-Big 12 football teams.
+On November 30, eight Iowa State players were named to the all-Big 12 football teams.
 Second-team players were Offensive lineman Bob Montgomery, quarterback Seneca Wallace, place-kicker Adam Benike and defensive tackle Jordan Carstens.
 The third-team consisted of offensive lineman Zach Butler and strong safety JaMaine Billups.
 Wide receiver Lane Danielsen and linebacker Jeremy Loyd were honorable mention choices.
 On December 2, 2002 defensive tackle Jordan Carstens and wide receiver Jack Whitver were named to the Verizon Academic All-America Football Teams.
 They earned first and second team honors respectively.
 Iowa State was also only one of eight teams with more than one player recognized.
-On December 4, 2002 Iowa State started taking deposits on three bowl games.
-The three Bowls were the Tangerine, Humanitarian and Motor City bowls.